redbadger/awesome-badger/chriswhealy/sha256/algorithm-overview/README.md

 ### Message Preparation

-1. Append a single `1` bit to the message (I.E. `0x80`).
+1. Append a single `1` bit to the message (I.E. for data obtained from a file, append
+2. `0x80`).
-1. Calculate the message's total bit length (which will always be &ge; 1)
+3. Calculate the message's total bit length (which will always be &ge; 1)
-1. Append sufficient `0` bits to bring the message length up to the next 512-bit boundary, minus 64 bits
+4. Append sufficient `0` bits to bring the message length up to the next 512-bit boundary, minus 64 bits
-1. Write the bit length as a big-endian, 64-bit integer into the last 64 bits of the message
+5. Write the bit length as a big-endian, 64-bit integer into the last 64 bits of the message

 The message now occupies an integer number of 512-bit blocks